- Superintendent Edith Walker, Ed.D.

 As a member of the Association of Government Accountants, Cox served in various leadership positions at chapter and national levels.
 During her tenure as Chapter President, Cox led her chapter to the Platinum Level Recognition Award and was nominated for the national award, "Emerging Leader of Excellence."
 In her national position as Senior Vice President of Regional Services Section II, she led four Regional Vice Presidents in the following regions: Gulf, Midwest, South Central and Southwest.

-Cox earned a bachelor's degree in Accounting with a minor in Internal Audit from Louisiana State University.
+Cox is a Certified Louisiana School Business Administrator (CLSBA) who earned a bachelor's degree in Accounting with a minor in Internal Audit from Louisiana State University.
 She also earned a master's degree in Business Administration (MBA) from the University of Phoenix.

 Jeremy Muse, Ed.D., is the Director of Human Resources for Ascension Public Schools, a position he has held since 2022.

 In his five years as the principal at Lake Elementary, he led the school to earn an “A” rating annually, including earning the designation of “Top Gains Designee” for student growth each year.
 In 2020, Lake Elementary School was named a Model PLC by All Things PLC.
-Earlier this year, Muse was selected as the Louisiana Middle School Principal of the Year for 2022.
+Dr. Muse was selected as the Louisiana Middle School Principal of the Year for 2022.

-His wife, Stacie, has been a librarian at East Ascension High for eight years and his twins, Isabella and Madelyn, attend Lake Elementary.
+His wife, Stacie, has been a librarian at East Ascension High for nine years and his twins, Isabella and Madelyn, attend Lake Elementary.

-Darby Lambert is new Director of Information Technology for Ascension Public Schools, a position he has held since 2021.
+Darby Lambert is the Director of Information Technology for Ascension Public Schools, a position he has held since 2021.

 Lambert earned a bachelor’s degree in Information Systems and Decision Sciences from Louisiana State University in 1996.
-He is currently pursuing a Master's degree in Business Administration (MBA) at Louisiana State University in Shreveport.
+He also earned a Master's degree in Business Administration (MBA) at Louisiana State University in Shreveport.

 He lives in Galvez with his wife, Carla, and their three daughters: Averi, Libby, and Emrie.
 All five have attended public schools in the Ascension district.